amitn322/blackesk/readme.md

 # Installation
  - Clone the repo
- - Modify Environment Variables to suit your settings.
+ - Modify Environment Variables to suit your settings in `.env` file.
  - and run the installer
  ```bash
  sudo chmod +x install.sh